Changing the Domain of Your WordPress Site

 You should now be able to log in to your newly imported blog.

-Step 6: Update the Database Tables
+Step 6: Update the database tables

 Once the domain is working, and you can log in to the WordPress Dashboard of the new site, install the Search and Replace plugin.
-It will allow you to search all of the database tables, search for your old domain, and replace each instance with your new domain.
+It will allow you to search all the database tables, search for your old domain, and replace each instance with your new domain.
 You can uninstall the plugin after the tables have been updated.

 For additional information on using this plugin, please review the following article: